GiuseppeELio/FRESCO-Board/README.md

 Finally, the PCB is produced by CAM, using a 3D cad software, the rendering of the final system is reported.
 It is useful to know the footprint of each component, the required space and how the final system will appear.

-The final rendering, along a top view and two lateral ones of the board is \n
+The final rendering, along a top view and two lateral ones of the board is
 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/Pictures/Render_Board_annotations_2.png?raw=true)